cubert-hyperspectral/cuvis.matlab/README.md

 - **Support:** http://support.cubert-hyperspectral.com/

-This wrapper enables operating Cubert GmbH Hyperspectral Cameras, as well as, analyzing data directly from the corporate data format(s) within python.
+This wrapper enables operating Cubert GmbH Hyperspectral Cameras, as well as, analyzing data directly from the corporate data format(s) within MATLAB.
 This wrapper provides an object-oriented full representation of the basic C SDK capabilities and MATLAB return variable formats.